WSLegion/WH2_Dwarf_Mod/README.md

 # Thorgrim
 Gyrocopter doomstack, I am ashamed (not really) that I can't even properly micro a dwarven doom stack, can you imagine that?
+Important: After acquiring the first level of his Trait, Thorgrim will have access to immediate siege battle even without any siege attacker in his army.
+This means you do not have to bring an artillery piece which is vulnerable and cannot be effectively protected by your gyros.
 ## Stage 1 (level 10)
    * Hammerers:
       * +5% Physical Resistance